G.B.H. (TV series): Plot outline

 Returning home, Nelson appears at his local Labour branch, to defend himself against charges made by the conspirators of working against the party.
 Driven by guilt, Murray makes an oblique and faltering private attempt to reconcile himself with Nelson, but is furiously rebuffed.
-Greville's thugs find themselves outnumbered by both the local members and the Labour-supporting farmers, who show up in support for Nelson; the motion for Nelson's expulsion is rejected.
+Grenville's thugs find themselves outnumbered by both the local members and the Labour-supporting farmers, who show up in support for Nelson; the motion for Nelson's expulsion is rejected.
 Meanwhile an arrest warrant is issued against Murray for inciting the riots.
 Barbara is revealed to be the younger sister of Eileen, the girl who victimised Murray during their childhood.
 Having had a morbid fascination with death during her girlhood, Eileen once cajoled the young Murray into choking her—the secret that Murray has been trying to hide.
 Eileen eventually killed herself.
 After a lifetime of vengeful feelings towards Murray, Barbara finally accepts that he was a victim.

 In recompense, Barbara helps Murray to secretly record a conversation in which the plotters admit their intention to provoke riots.
 She leaves him a recording of the confession, as well as revealing the information absolving him of any guilt about Eileen.
 Murray abandons his ambitions and resigns himself to his political fate, allowing Barbara to deliver him to the police.
 However, as she parts company with Barnes, Barbara reveals that his attempts to prevent the recording were unsuccessful.
 As Murray faces his fate, the Nelsons look to the future, still ignorant of much of what has happened beyond their own immediate lives.
 Nelson manages to drive his car across the bridge which had previously defeated him.